Alexandra Wood, Advanced Playwriting (Fall 2018)

 Clare is a playwright whose plays include The Container (Edinburgh Fringe First Award and Amnesty International Freedom of Expression Award, produced at Young Vic, London, Chapter Arts, Cardiff and in Toronto, Melbourne, Baltimore, Rome and Mexico); The Enchantment (National Theatre); Blue Sky (Hampstead Theatre, Theatre Clywd, Cardiff and Raleigh, North Carolina); Pixel Dust (Assembly Roxy, Edinburgh and Clapham Omnibus, London).
 She studied at Cambridge University and worked as a critic and theatre editor for The Independent newspaper, before receiving an M.A. in Playwriting on David Edgar’s course at Birmingham University.
 She has been teaching Creative Writing since 2011 at London South Bank University and mentoring playwriting M.A. students at Central School of Speech and Drama.
 She co-wrote Playwriting: An Artists’ and Writers’ Companion (Bloomsbury) and her plays are published by Nick Hern Books.
 Clare teaches Advanced Playwriting for NYU Tisch London program.

-More information about the spring and fall program Advanced Playwriting.
+More information about the fall program Advanced Playwriting.

 Archie Tait, Advanced Screenwriting